 Also, key point: if you have a corporation set up, you will have to set up an accountable plan to take the equivalent of the home office deduction.
 Don’t mess that up!

-5. They’re calculating depreciation incorrectly.
+5. Most agents are calculating depreciation incorrectly.

 The two deductions above — automobile and home office — often involve a depreciation calculation.